What You Need to Know About LPN-to-RN Programs

 LPN-to-RN Admission Requirements

-If the career and salary opportunities have inspired you to get an RN, you can start preparing now.
+As you start to get serious about a school, make sure you have what you need before you apply.
 While every school is different, here are some general guidelines on what you’ll need: